theno/backup-script/README.md

      try to keep first backup in a month
  * this strategy keeps as many backups as possible
  * create markdown formatted log files
+ * optionally, consume flag files which signal if a new backup is required
- * optionally, send short status mails
+ * optionally, send short status mails (TODO)

 ## Usage